Astrometric mock observations for determining the local dark matter density: Discussion

-In Sect. \ref{applying_mock_data}, we generated mock data of tracer stars and applied the MA method to them.
-Sect. \ref{Nsample} is aimed at estimating the required sample size of the tracer.
-In both cases of the conical and cylindrical sampling regions, we find that the sample size required to determine the LDMD with accuracy is approximately 6,000 stars.
-G11 have used three tracer populations in their study, and their sample sizes are 139 K giants, 2026 A stars and 3080 F stars, respectively.
-Although the total number of their tracer stars is comparable to the required sample size we estimated, each of them is insufficient in number.
-Moreover, although the shortest sample of the K stars extends from $z=0.2~{\rm kpc}$ to $0.7~{\rm kpc}$, the other two samples only cover the range of $z\le0.2~{\rm kpc}$.
-Therefore, we suspect that the samples of G11 may lack sufficient tracer stars in high $z$ regions.
-On the other hand, G12 used a single tracer population which consists of 2016 K stars used for the density fall-off and 580 K stars used for the velocity dispersion profile.
-The sample size of G12 is much shorter than the required sample size we estimated.
-Therefore, we also suspect that the LDMD of G12 may be imprecisely determined due to statistical uncertainty. \citet{zrv:12} more recently derived the LDMD using their own method; their measurement of the LDMD was lower than that of \citeauthor{grl:11} by a factor of 3 or 4.
-They used three tracer populations containing 3672, 1416 and 2001 K dwarfs.
-As well as G11, each tracer of \citet{zrv:12} is insufficient in number although the total sample size is larger than the required sample size.
-However, the method of \citeauthor{zrv:12} is different from the MA method; therefore, we cannot simply compare their sample size with our result.
+In Sect. \ref{Nsample}, we found that the sample size required to determine the LDMD with accuracy is approximately 6,000 stars.
+G11 have used three tracer populations in their study, and their sample sizes are 139 K giants from $z=0.2~{\rm kpc}$ to $0.7~{\rm kpc}$, 2026 A stars, and 3080 F stars in $z\le0.2~{\rm kpc}$.
+Although the total number of their tracer stars is similar to the required sample size we estimated, their sample of the K stars in the high-$z$ region seems to be insufficient in number.
+G12 used a single tracer population that consists of 2016 K stars used for the density fall-off and 580 K stars used for the velocity dispersion profile.
+The sample size of G12 is still smaller than the required sample size we estimated.